magu9411/2d-game-design-patterns/README.md

 - **Factory-built world:** `EntityFactory` bundles the right components per entity type and seeds the playable demo (player + two patrolling enemies).

 ## Running the demo
-The project has no external dependencies beyond a JDK (tested with Java 17).
+The project has no external dependencies beyond a JDK (tested with openjdk 24.0.2).

 ```bash
 # compile everything